novigit/code-notes/python_notes/pyhmmer.md

 If you want to do `hmmsearch`, hmms are the query, seqs are the targets

-`cpus=0` automatically determines the optimal number of cpus to use `E=0.01`    sets the reporting E-value threshold for seq-E-value `domE=0.01` sets the reporting E-value threshold for dom-conditional-E-value
+`cpus=0` automatically determines the optimal number of cpus to use.
+`E=0.01`    sets the reporting E-value threshold for seq-E-value.
+`domE=0.01` sets the reporting E-value threshold for dom-conditional-E-value.

 ```py
 with HMMFile("Pfam-A.hmm.h3m") as hmm_file:
     for tophits in pyhmmer.hmmer.hmmsearch(hmm_file, seqs, cpus=0, E=0.01, domE=0.01):
         # 'tophit' is a 'TopHits' object
 ```

+Note that the `Pfam-A.hmm.h3m` does not got loaded into memory all at once, hence the search and downstream stuff needs to be done while the file is opened with the `with` statement.

 If you want to do `hmmscan`, seqs are the query, hmms are the targets